lmdbjava/benchmarks/results/20160630/README.md

 performance is good, but it should be remembered that it is not maintaining an index suitable for ordered key iteration.

-In terms of actual numbers (actual LMDB-specific winner within JMH error range):
+In terms of actual numbers:

 | Benchmark          | Ms/Op  | Difference |
 | ------------------ | -----: | ---------: |